 Strengthens Joints and Bones

 Many people think running will be hard on your knees and joints, but it helps increase bone mass.
-Those that run or jog suffer from less age-related bone loss.
-Some people indicate that running can be bad for your knees, but science tells us that it is not the case.
+Those who run or jog suffer from less age-related bone loss.
+Some people indicate that running can be bad for your knees, but science tells us that this is not the case.
 Jogging and running can improve your knee health, and this was indicated by research done at Boston University.
-They looked at individuals who jogged or ran over a long time and didn’t see any increase in osteoarthritis Than what was expected for people as they age.
+They looked at individuals who jogged or ran for a long time and didn’t see any increase in osteoarthritis Than what was expected for people as they age.

 Better Mental Health

-Those that take part in a regular exercise program such as jogging tend to have a less age-related decline in their mental abilities.
-That that exercise has a better working memory, can switch tasks quickly, and have an overall sharper mental focus.
-Fit adults scored better in medical tests than those that were unfit.
+Those who take part in a regular exercise program such as jogging tend to have a less age-related decline in their mental abilities.
+That exercise has a better working memory, can switch tasks quickly, and has an overall sharper mental focus.
+Fit adults scored better in medical tests than those who were unfit.
 A regular exercise program such as jogging can improve thinking, memory, and judgment.
-Individuals that exercise are also better at organizing, planning, concentration and have a better attention span.
+Individuals who exercise are also better at organizing, planning, and concentrating and have a better attention span.
 If you want a sharper mental focus, taking up exercises such as jogging can be very beneficial.

 Longer life